PC5518/Youtube-Video-Playlist-Downloader-Via-Python/README.md

 This is a simple Python tool that automatically downloads videos from a YouTube playlist.
 It uses `yt-dlp` (a powerful YouTube downloader) to extract and download each video individually.

+Things that you need to download manually
+Downloaded from ffmpeg.org

+Unzipped and placed inside a system folder or project folder

+Added to PATH so that yt-dlp can use it silently in the background In order to check whether it's placed properly or not, you can use your terminal  Open Command Prompt and type:

+bash Copy Edit ffmpeg -version

 ### 🔹 What It Does
 - Takes a YouTube playlist URL
 - Extracts all video links